Angelo Michele Colonna

-Angelo Michele Colonna (21 September 1604 - 1687) was an Italian painter of the Baroque period, active in Bologna, northern and central Italy and Spain.
+Angelo Michele Colonna (21 September 1604 – 11 March 1687) was an Italian painter of the Baroque period, active in Bologna, northern and central Italy and Spain.
 He is sometimes referred to as Michelangelo Colonna.

 Biography

-He was born in Rovenna.
+He was born in Rovenna, a small village near Como, Lombardy.
 As a boy in Como, he worked with a painter by the name of Caprera.
-By 1617, he travelled to Bologna to apprentice with Gabriello Ferrantino or il Occhiale, and then the early quadratura master, Girolamo Curti, called il Dentone.
+By 1617, he travelled to Bologna to apprentice with Gabriello Ferrantini or Gabriel degli Occhiali, and then the early quadratura master, Girolamo Curti, called il Dentone.

 He painted frescoes for the Palazzo Albergati in Bologna.
 He would have been known by the biographer of Bolognese artists, Cesare Malvasia, for whom Colonna frescoed the Villa Malvasia in Trebbo in 1624, along with Curti and Domenico Ambrogi.
 The following year, Curti and Colonna frescoed parts of the Villa Paleotti (now Villa Monari-Sardè).
 Also in 1625, along with Ambrogi, he carried out frescoes in the Villa Malvezzi-Campeggi in Bagnarola and after being recommended by Alessandro Tiarini, he helped to decorate the ceiling of the church of Sant'Alessandro in Parma.
 In 1625, he collaborated with Lucio Massari, Francesco Gessi and others in the decoration of the Oratory of San Rocco in Bologna, painting six of the saints and allegories.
 In 1627, he painted in San Michele in Bosco.

 After Curti died in 1632, Colonna began a long collaboration with the skilled quadratura painter Agostino Mitelli until 1660.
 Together they contributed to the decorations of the Palazzo Spada in Rome, and then painted in the Pitti Palace in Florence, including a large fresco of the 'Fame of the Medici crowned by Glory'.